 Yes, it is possible.
 You can show some parts of content only at a specified time or for some days to the readers.
 After time elapses, they will vanish.
 This option is ideal if you’re running giveaways, quizzes in the sites.
 You can decide when to appear the winners’ list or question-answers and until when it should be shown.

 Go to Plugins > Add New and search for Shortcodes Ultimate.

 Install and activate it.

 Go to Posts > Add new to create a new post or choose from the drafts.
-Within now, The plugin should add a new button in the screen, next to media upload.
+Within now, The plugin should add a new button on the screen, next to media upload.

-Within now, The plugin should add a new button in the screen.
+Within now, The plugin should add a new button on the screen.
 Insert shortcode.
 Click on it.